COLLEGIATE & CLUB SEASON PLAY REQUIREMENTS

 USQ Cup bids by division will be given out as follows:

-1. College D1: 18 bids will be awarded at regional championships, proportional to the number of teams competing at each regional.
-In the spring, 6 at-large bids will be awarded based on season rankings.
+1. College D1: 12 bids will be awarded at national qualifiers, proportional to the number of teams competing at each qualifier.
+In the spring, 4 at-large bids will be awarded based on season rankings.

-2. College D2: 12 bids will be awarded at regional championships, proportional to the number of teams competing at each regional.
-In the spring, at-large bids will be awarded based on season rankings until a 16-team D2 division is reached.
+2. College D2: 14 bids will be awarded at national qualifiers, proportional to the number of teams competing at each qualifier.
+In the spring, at-large bids will be awarded based on season rankings until a 16-team D2 is reached.

 HUNTINGTON-HILL METHOD